azer89/HelloVulkan/README.md

     * A cubemap from an equirectangular HDR image.
     * Specular and diffuse cubemaps.
 * Compute shader to generate BRDF lookup table.
-* Utilized descriptor indexing and __Draw Indirect__, allowing descriptors to be bound once to render an entire scene.
+* Utilized descriptor indexing and __Draw Indirect__, allowing descriptors to be bound only once to render an entire scene.
 * __Cascade Shadow Maps__.
 * Reinhard tonemap postprocessing.
 * glTF mesh/texture loading and rendering.